alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 43 %}

- it
+The funny thing is, when we lose trust, if we rebuild it correctly, we can often end up with more trust than we started with.

+Here's a well-studied phenomenon:
-to rebuild trust because the funny thing is actually when we lose trust if we rebuild it correctly we can often end up with more trust than we started with it's a well-studied phenomenon for example if you go into a shop you buy a piece of clothing the closer you get home the clothes have got a hole in it the shop has failed in its promise to in its promise of consistency and its reliability but then you go back and they replace it free of charge so you're a problem they resolve it you are more likely to shop there again even compared to somebody who didn't have a problem in the first place because remember again
+If you go into a shop, you buy a piece of clothing, and when you get home the clothes have got a hole in it, the shop has failed in its promise of consistency and reliability.
+But then you go back and they replace it free of charge -- you had a problem, they resolved it.
+You are more likely to shop there again -- *even compared to somebody who didn't have a problem in the first place*!

-Trust is built as small interactions they all build up incrementally and that's what gives us the basis to trust somebody and sometimes when a mistake happens and you fix it and you fix it well those are other interactions that feed into somebody's impression of you that feed into that layer of trust so a mistake doesn't have to be the end of the world as long as you don't let it be
+Remember again: trust is built as small interactions.
+They all build up incrementally, and that's what gives us the basis to trust somebody.
+When a mistake happens and you fix it and you fix it well, those are new interactions that feed into somebody's impression of you; that feed into that layer of trust.
+A mistake doesn't have to be the end of the world as long as you don't let it be.

 {% slide suspicious-minds 24 %}

+So let's recap what I've shown you today.

+We've talked about trust.
-so let's wrap up what I've shown you today we've talked about trust I've shown you my framework for thinking about trust and how Trust is built honesty reliability and shared values have all three of those things encourage all three of those things you have a system where trust can merge if you lose one of those things your problem and
+I've shown you my framework for thinking about trust, and how trust is built -- honesty, reliability, and shared values.
+If you encourage all three of those things, you have a system where trust can emerge.
+If you lose one of them, you have a problem.

-I've shown you some examples of how you can build external tools external pretty new processes new systems to encourage those things not just to try harder to be more honest but actually come up with systems of verifying and validating that but if I want to take you to take one thing away from the rest of it from today
+I've shown you some examples of how you can build new tools, processes and systems to encourage those things -- not just to try harder, but come up with ways to verify and validate them.

 {% slide suspicious-minds 53 %}

-the final thing I would leave you with is this

-is something you can actively build it is not just a passive thing happens it does just have to be something that occurs to you that you have no control over you can take actions to affect them that trust you have in yourself that other people have in you and that you have in other people and I've shown you my framework for dealing with using that you might find another system that works better for you but the important thing is Trust is not just something that happens to you it is something you can do and on that note I think I'll finish thank you all very much
+But if I want to take you to take one thing away from today, it's this: **trust is something you can actively build**.

+It's not just a passive thing that happens.
+It doesn't have to be something that occurs to you, that you have no control over.
+You can take actions to affect the trust that other people have in you, and that you have in other people.
+I've shown you my framework for dealing with trust; you might find another system that works better for you.
+Either way, the important thing is that trust is not just something that happens to you.
+It is something you can *do*.

+And on that note I'll finish.
+Thank you all very much!